KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 ### 4.1 Column removal and factorise

-Following code remove first column “X” which is the row ID, and factorise the binary column, “charles.river”.
+Following code remove first column “X” which is the row number, and factorise the binary column, “charles.river” to convert it into factor.

 ``` r
 boston <- boston %>%